06 Oct The Patio Floor

 Brick and Stone

 There’s definitely charm to the old world look of a brick patio.
 It’s timeless, really, and looks great in nearly any setting.
 A large patio or one of complex design is best handled by professionals.
 However, a small simple brick patio of the dry laid method can be installed by a DIY’er with some experience.
 The ground is first dug and leveled in preparation for the concrete that is laid on top of crushed stone or gravel that forms a base for the laying of the bricks and mortar, resulting in a patio that will last generations.
+For added convenience and shelter in your outdoor space, you might also consider installing a canopy with the help of Covered Walkway Canopy to complement the beauty and functionality of your brick patio.

 Dry-laid versus Mortar